liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 ```
 This will take a little while again..
 Perfect time for a short break.

-When the job is done: Did the quality of the contigs improved after polishing with short reads?
+_When the job is done_: **Did the quality of the contigs improved after polishing with short reads?**

 The end, happy Friyey!